henryleu/mysequence/README.md

-# node-sequence
+## node-sequence

 A nodejs sequence generator which generate unique sequential numbers as user-assigned ids for your records/documents.

-There are five reasons to use **mysequence** to generate sequences as ids/keys for your records/documents by application itself.
+There are four reasons to use **mysequence** to generate sequences as ids/keys for your records/documents by application itself.
-- **Independent**: Data model and persistence layer are independent of Oracle sequence, mysql increment, and Mongodb ObjectId
+- **Independent**: Our data model and persistence layer can be independent of any RDB & noSQL DB such as **MySQL** auto increment, **MongoDB** ObjectId, **Oracle** sequence, **MS SQL Server** identity, and so on.
+We can move our data to any store no matter what DB types or providers.
-- **Fastest**: it is faster than Oracle sequence, mysql auto increment, UUID, and Hibernate hex table.
+- **Fastest**: It is the fastest id generator in all known solutions including DBMS proprietary features (like Oracle sequence, MySQL auto increment), UUID utilities, and O/R Mapping built-in features (Hibernate hilo, uuid.string and uuid.hex).
-- **Unique**: UUID and Hibernate cannot guarantee unique ids in cluster env.
+- **Unique**: UUID utils and O/R Mapping libs CANNOT guarantee unique ids in **cluster env.**
 - **Proactive**: You know your new record id before you create it, so you can use it in frontend layer proactively.
-- **Reliable**: Persistently provide unique sequences as ids for your app in cluster deployment.

 You can deploy it as an id generating service in/with application code together.